-Asset Utilization may be used to determine qualifying income.
-See the applicable A&D Product Matrix for credit score and CLTV restrictions.
+Asset Utilization may be used to determine qualifying income as the sole source of income or to supplement other income sources.
+See the applicable A&D Product Matrix for credit score and CLTV restrictions, in the case of income combination the stricter guidelines and higher LLPAs will be applied.